 Television shows, music, and movie preferences can tell you a lot about who is your customer.
 List 10 things in each category you believe your customer would enjoy.

 Hobbies, and pets may all factor into what makes your ideal customer.
 Be sure to ask yourself what types of things your market cares about.
 Try to list 15 activities in which they actively participate.

 Defining values is like a big game of would they rather.
 Go as deep as you can to determine what customers care about morally, spiritually, and politically.
 List at least 15 things they find important.

 Before you sell anything, it can help to define what you want your market niches to be.
 Recognize you might get it wrong and it may change over time.
 But define the data from above, narrowing the ranges as specified.

 Alternately, you can define all the people you want to avoid.
-I knew religious people and little kids were never going to be part of the market.
+I knew religious people and little kids were never going to be part of the market (my products are a little too snarky for both).
 This helped me realize that atheists and child-free people might be an interesting niche.
 You can also define people you just don’t want to deal with day-to-day.
 Don’t want to deal with men or business suits or rough-and-tumble ranchers?
 Make a note.
 Their opposites might be part of your greater target.

 3. Related Assumptions

 You can also define assumptions based on whatever you discover from the first two challenges.
 For instance, if you narrowed your target age group to women 25-35 with a college degree, you may also be able to assume most of them are thinking about marriage and babies because most women in this age group are.
 That is, unless you’ve Avoidance-Defined that you don’t want customers with kids.
 In which case babies may not be on the agenda but career probably is.
 See how that works?